IDAES/idaes-pse/docs/explanations/modeling_extensions/surrogate/api/omlt-keras/index.rst

 Keras-OMLT main function is **keras_surrogate.KerasSurrogate**, which populates an IDAES `SurrogateObject` with the OMLT model.
 This object may then be passed directly to other IDAES methods for visualization or flowsheet integration (see the sections for Visualization and Examples below).

 Data can be read in or simulated using available Python packages.
-The main arguments of the `keras_surrogate.KerasSurrogate`` Python function are inputs and outputs.
+The main arguments of the `keras_surrogate.KerasSurrogate` Python function are inputs and outputs.
 For example,

 .. code-block:: python

+  # import tensorflow
+  import tensorflow as tf

   # selected settings for regression
   activation, optimizer, n_hidden_layers, n_nodes_per_layer = "tanh", "Adam", 2, 40
   loss, metrics = "mse", ["mae", "mse"]